cilynx/cilynx.github.io/_posts/2018-05-07-evangelizing_for_security.md

 Enablement is generally pretty straightforward to sell internally, but here are some bullets to get you started:
 * What services do the security team offer that can make development more straightforward and efficient?
-* Which internal programs have already adopted internal security services and what impact are they seeing on moral and productivity?
+* Which internal programs have already adopted internal security services and what impact are they seeing on morale and productivity?
 * How does the security team receive and act on feedback around new and existing services?

 As with compliance, to appeal to a varied audience, these questions should be answered both in writing and interactively.
 The written portion should be a service catalog with well-documented APIs including example usage.
 The verbal portion should be a 30-60 minute talk by someone high-level in the security team with knowledge of all of the services.
 A "guest speaker" from one of the engineering teams that has already found value can really help to resonate your message with other teams.